Fantasmas-de-Rede/practice/README.md

 ---

 Here are the contents for the moment:
-- Start of keylogger practice in python
+- finished keylogger practice in python
-- Start of ransomware practice in simulation
+- finished ransomware practice in simulation

 ---